ACT Electric Car Rebate 2026: Every EV Incentive in Canberra

 IncentiveAmountStatus

-Sustainable Household Scheme loanUp to $15,000 interest-freeActive
+Sustainable Household Scheme loanUp to $15,000 at 3% interestOpen (no longer interest-free)

 Federal FBT exemption$6,000–$12,000/yr (novated lease)Active